cschimezie-dot/data-science-finance.github.io/_posts/2026-07-06-catch-the-bad-apples-commercial-loan-vintage-analysis.md

 <br>

-![Vintage Performance]
+##[Vintage Performance Years On Book]

 <img width="1200" height="630" alt="vintage_performance_chart" src="https://github.com/user-attachments/assets/4483c28a-b872-4947-b460-63fa68cdfe46" />
+Years-on-book analysis also showed that losses were highest at the peak of 2024/09.
+Loans started to get better after that.
+A Prescriptive analysis would be okay: why did they get better after that year?
+Was it any of the four main factors: a reduction in interest rates or an improvement in loan products?
+What relationship does it have in regard to our feature importance report?

+<br>

+##[Months On Book Loss]

+<img width="1200" height="630" alt="months_on_book_loss_chart" src="https://github.com/user-attachments/assets/eb77bf26-c53d-4646-b3ce-ed98dcca9771" />

 Months-on-book analysis also showed that losses were not perfectly flat across loan age.
 This supports the value of monitoring seasoning patterns over time.

-<br>

-![Months On Book Loss]

-<img width="1200" height="630" alt="months_on_book_loss_chart" src="https://github.com/user-attachments/assets/eb77bf26-c53d-4646-b3ce-ed98dcca9771" />
+The higher the bullet point, the higher the losses and vice versa.
+This shows that losses fluctuated so we can further diagnose the issue.
 ___

 # Business Impact <a name="business-impact"></a>